A couple of weeks ago I received this question about innovation metrics via email:

 That means we can measure the number of experiments teams run or the number of insights they generate.
 This would (we hope) be a leading indicator of success.

-We can convert this number to something more actionable by measuring whether the teams are running experiments (experiment velocity) or generating insights (insight velocity) each week.
+We can convert this number to something more actionable fairly easily.
+We just measure whether the teams are running experiments (experiment velocity) or generating insights (insight velocity) each week.

 These metrics can be expressed as simple questions: